chemrey monastery

 The impact of Buddhism can be felt everywhere and when I was planning my trip to this gorgeous land, I had a checklist of the places that I wanted to explore – which included some of the most popular monasteries of the region as well.
 Needless to say, Thiksey & Hemis Monasteries topped my list, and I was quite aware of their elegance & charm.
-Truth to be told, they lived up to the hype, leaving me awestruck with the sheer beauty of their architecture and the peace that lingered in the air.
+Truth be told, they lived up to the hype, leaving me awestruck with the sheer beauty of their architecture and the peace that lingered in the air.

 On a sun-soaked afternoon in July, I found my way to Chemrey Monastery – a 400-year-old unexplored Buddhist monastery, where tranquility redefines itself.